chrishalkias/qonnect/README.md

 # Qonnect
 This is *Qonnect* a simple tabular game that is played according to the rules of quantum repeater networks.
+The repo can be forked and run locally.
+The `play.py` file includes the configuration file where the user can change the input parameters.
+The game was made in the context of my MSc research project [QRL-RL-GNN](https://github.com/chrishalkias/QRN-RN-GNN).

 <div align="center">
 <img src="./assets/preview.png" alt="Description" width="300"/>